ninightmare/ninightmare/README.md

   <br>call me whatver you want by skin or other
   <br><br>
 <b>whisp2int</b>  i am if not always offtab
-<br>always on the personal tab
+<br>also always on the personal tab or other
-<br>i do not speak unless spoken too.
+<br>i also do not speak unless spoken too.
 <br>depending on my mood + unless i feel talkative.